- A resounding 7 1/4-length winner of Keeneland's Fayette S. [G2] in gate-to-wire fashion at 4, earning a career-best 105 Beyer

 "It was a striking performance, which I believed required serious attention."

-- Aaron Wellman of Eclipse Thoroughbreds after his maiden win
+- Aron Wellman of Eclipse Thoroughbreds after his maiden win

 "I don’t think any other 2YO out there can kick like him.
 He seems special."